linda-seiter/cmsc-115/week1_lab/README.md

 Let's execute the program and view the output.

 1. Click `CourseWelcome.java` in the Package Explorer to select the file.
-2. Click the green triangular run button on the workbench toolbar.
+2. Click the green triangular run button on the workbench toolbar, or select *Run > Run As > Java Application* from the menubar.
 ![click run button on workbench toolbar](images/run_java.png)
-3. View the program output in the console window.
+3. The program output is displayed in the console window.
 ![console output](images/console.png)